matteoguarrera/planning/README.md

 ### Execution steps
 **1. Download the database**

-Run all the cells from the `DatasetGenerator` notebook.
+Run all the cells from the `DatasetGenerator.ipynb` notebook.
 You can specify there what datasets you want to generate.

 **2. Launch training**

-Run the `DiffusionTraining` notebook.
+Run the `DiffusionTraining.ipynb` notebook.
 If you are using a M1 Mac, please execute the jupyter notebook with the following command to enable MPS:
 ```
 PYTORCH_ENABLE_MPS_FALLBACK=1 jupyter notebook
 ```

 **3. Inference**
+Run the `DiffusionInference.ipynb` notebook.

 ## Etc.
 - [ ] Do we need to setup the environment?